sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 The exception are imports where order might be important, namely imports of the form `import "./sideeffects.js";`
 These are not sorted by default and original order is maintained.

+The plugin looks at the code between the first and last imports (including comments associated with these imports), say lines `n` to `m`, does its thing and replaces lines `n` to `m` with the result.

 ### Import groups

+Imports are categorized and placed into an 'import group'.
+Custom groups can be configured.

 The built-in import groups are